 And then there are the fans… Dragon Con has the reputation, richly deserved and well earned over the years, of having some of the most creative convention going fans in attendance.
 Just the cosplay alone is impressive beyond words.
 For some cosplayers, Dragon Con is the event that they save their best and/or newest works for to show them off in all their glory.
 Just walking through the lobbies and seeing entire battalions of Stormtroopers and Clone Troopers marching along in unison, seeing just about every cartoon, anime, gaming, television, and movie character brought amazing to life before your eyes, and seeing cool original creations that rival the quality of the best film or television creations can be an amazing sight that’s well worth the price of admission.
 As more than one person has put it over the years, just walking around Dragon Con and seeing the sights is a little like leaving planet Earth for a few days.

 But, if we’re going to tell you about Dragon Con and why you should come, we are going to have to go beyond the general and get into some of the details.
 We should probably break it down into the different aspects of what you’ll find there to enjoy.
 And, again, even then there’s no way to cover it all.
-Dragon Con does have a website (or websites when you consider that some of the individual Tracks basically have their own website) outlining all the things to do and see, and you could look at every page on the site and still not really have a complete idea of everything that’s there to see and do.
+Dragon Con does have a website (or websites when you consider that some of the individual Tracks basically have their own websites) outlining all the things to do and see, and you could look at every page on the site and still not really have a complete idea of everything that’s there to see and do.
 But, if we’re going to go about it in that way, let’s start with the simplest aspect to cover and discuss by looking at the spectacle of it all.

 As I mentioned above, Dragon Con long ago earned a reputation as a major cosplay convention.
 Not only can you see a greater concentration of cosplay at Dragon Con than at many other conventions and fandom gatherings, but you can often see some of the best.
 As such, way back in the long ago days of antiquity known as 2002, they decided to harness all of this visually pleasing creativity, turn it into a featured attraction, and introduced the Dragon Con Parade.